 A circadian vertical migration is observed in early juveniles, but in the opposite sense of that of megalops, i.e., the juveniles enter the water column in darkness, but are rarely found there in daylight.
-Forward et al. (2005b) used wild-caught first and second instars or newly metamorphosed first instars from Albemarle-Pamlico Sound in controlled laboratory experiments and found an endogenous circadian vertical movement (not continuous swimming but ascents and descents) at night time only, which confirms the field observation that these early instars are found in the water column only at night.
-A separate study (Forward et al., 2004b) addressed larger juveniles 6-9 mm (probably 4th and 5th instars according to Fig. 12), also from Pamlico Sound, both in field collections and in the laboratory.
+Forward et al. (2005) used wild-caught or newly hatched first and second instars from Albemarle-Pamlico Sound in controlled laboratory experiments and found an endogenous circadian vertical movement (not continuous swimming but ascents and descents) at night time only, which confirms the field observation that these early instars are found in the water column only at night.
+A separate study addressed larger juveniles 6-9 mm (4th and 5th instars according to Fig. 4-12), also from Pamlico Sound, both in field collections and in the laboratory.
 In the field, these crabs were mainly caught at night.
 In the lab, the crabs exhibited a diurnal variation in swimming.
-The data are noisy, with periods ranging from 23 to 25.5 hours, but showed no coherence with tides, so this was interpreted as circadian.
+The data is noisy, with periods ranging from 23 to 25.5 hours, but showed no coherence with tides, so is interpreted as circadian.